escowles/recipes/_posts/1969-12-31-hybrid-freshcanned-cherry-pie.md

 * Rotate pie dish in oven, reduce heat to 350F and bake an additional 30 minutes, until crust is golden and juices are bubbling.

 Source: Combination of Cooks Illustrated Sour Cherry Pie and Sweet Cherry Cobler recipes.

+---

+2021-05-30: This wasn't very good — it's better to just go pick sour cherries when they are ripe.
+It's a hassle, but the only way I've found to get a truly good cherry pie.